Operator-induced structural variable selection for identifying materials genes: Simulation

-with sample size $n = 200$, yielding eight independent models in total.
-We draw the primary features $\bm{x}_1,\ldots,\bm{x}_5$ independently and identically from a normal distribution if the domain of the unary operator is the set of real numbers $\mathbb{R}$, and from a lognormal distribution if the domain is the set of nonnegative real numbers $\mathbb{R}_{\geq 0}$:
+with sample size $n = 200$, yielding nine independent models in total.
+We draw the primary features $\bm{X}$ independently from the standard normal distribution if the domain of $u_j$ is $\mathbb{R}$, and the \text{Lognormal}(2, 0.5) distribution if the domain is $\mathbb{R}_{\geq 0}$.

-Figure \ref{fig:TP_unary} shows the number of true positive (TP) of BART-G.SE for each of the eight models in \eqref{eq:sim.model1}.
-The number of TP is one 50/50 times for all eight models.
+The left plot in Figure \ref{fig:TP_all} shows the number of true positives (TP) of BART-G.SE.
+For each of the nine models in \eqref{eq:sim.model1}, the true descriptor is selected 100/100 times.
 This suggests that BART-G.SE is capable of identifying the true descriptor with high probability when the descriptor space is populated with unary operators $\mathcal{O}_u$.
-Thus, it enjoys $(1,\mathcal{S}_0)$-OIS screening property under the simulation models \eqref{eq:sim.model1}.
+Other nonparametric methods did not select all TP 100/100 times for all nine scenarios, failing the PAN criterion; see the Supplementary Material for further results and discussion.

-Figure \ref{fig:FP_unary} shows the number of false positive (FP) of BART-G.SE for each simulation setting.
-Although BART-G.SE is capable of capturing the active descriptor with high probability, it also selects some inactive descriptors in some cases.
-The number of FP is especially high when the active descriptor is $|\bm{x}_1|, \exp(\bm{x}_1), \log(\bm{x}_1), \bm{x}_1^2$, or $\sqrt{\bm{x}_1}$.
-This is due to high collinearity among these four descriptors.
-In particular, the empirical Pearson correlation between $\log(\bm{x}_1)$ and $\sqrt{\bm{x}_1}$ is over 0.99 under simulation setting \eqref{eq:sim.model1}, and thus some false positives are expected.
-Selecting inactive descriptors in one iteration is less a concern in variable selection with OIS as they do not constitute misspecified models, and can be further screened out using Step 2 of PAN and following iterations.
+The left plot in Figure \ref{fig:FP_all} shows the number of FP of BART-G.SE for each simulation setting.
+Although BART-G.SE is capable of capturing the true descriptor with high probability, it also selects some non-signal descriptors in some cases.
+The number of FP is especially high when the true descriptor is $\bm{x}_1$, $|\bm{x}_1|, \exp(\bm{x}_1), \log(\bm{x}_1), \bm{x}_1^2$, or $\sqrt{\bm{x}_1}$.
+This is due to high collinearity among these six descriptors.
+In particular, the empirical Pearson correlation between $\log(\bm{x}_1)$ and $\sqrt{\bm{x}_1}$ is over 0.99 under simulation setting \eqref{eq:sim.model1} and thus some false positives are expected.
+Selecting inactive descriptors in one iteration is less of a concern in variable selection with OIS as they do not constitute misspecified models, and can be further screened out during Step 2 of PAN.